Se7enseads/Parking-Management-System/README.md

 ## JSON Server

-To run this challenge you will need a [Mock API (Application Programming Interface)]() or Mock server to create an APi to fetch data from, in our case Charcters.
+To run this challenge you will need a [Mock API (Application Programming Interface)]() or Mock server to create an APi to fetch data from, in our case Characters.

 To start using JSON Server, we need to install it.